 - Information Literacy

-Hervieux, S. & Wheatley, A. (Eds.). (in press).
+Hervieux, S. & Wheatley, A. (Eds.).
+(2022).
 The Rise of AI: Implications and Applications of Artificial Intelligence in Academic Libraries.
 Chicago, IL: Association of College and Research Libraries.

-Mawhinney, T., & Hervieux, S. (in press).
+Mawhinney, T., & Hervieux, S. (2022).
 Dissonance between perceptions and use of virtual reference methods.
 College & Research Libraries.